Fight IQ — Language of Professional Wrestling Glossary

 - Jobber: A wrestler whose primary role is to lose to more established stars, making them look dominant.

 When the bell rings, a physical story begins.
-These terms describe the key elements of the professional wrestling in-ring performance that transform an athletic contest into compelling theater.
+These terms describe the key elements of the in-ring performance that form the physical language of professional wrestling — transforming an athletic contest into compelling theatre.

-- Ring Psychology: The art of structuring a match to tell a logical and compelling story—the ‘why’ behind the moves.
+- Ring Psychology: The art of structuring a match to tell a logical and compelling story — the “why” behind every move.

 - Selling: A wrestler’s performance of reacting to an opponent’s offense to make the impact and pain look realistic.